RamblingCookieMonster/Citrix.NetScaler/README.md

 These functions are available independent of the automatic generation of functions.

-### Get-NSSessionCookie
+### Get-NSisPrimary

-This command creates a session on a Citrix NetScaler.
-You can use this session until it expires for all the commands in this module, as well as any other REST API calls you run against that NetScaler.
+This command determines whether a Citrix NetScaler is the primary or secondary in an HA cluster

 ### Get-NSObjectList

 This command retrieves a list of configuration (config) or statistical (stat) objects that NetScaler commands revolve around.
 There are 876 configuration objects and 85 stat objects.
 You can narrow these down when you call AutogenFunctions using the FunctionList argument.

+### Get-NSSessionCookie

+This command creates a session on a Citrix NetScaler.
+You can use this session until it expires for all the commands in this module, as well as any other REST API calls you run against that NetScaler.

-### Get-NSisPrimary
+### Save-NSConfig

-This command determines whether a Citrix NetScaler is the primary or secondary in an HA cluster
+This command saves the running config on a Citrix NetScaler.

 ### Invoke-NSCustomQuery